 The answer to that question is solely based on your consumption rate; meaning the total amount of money it costs for you to cover your cost of living.
 For example, if you add up all of your bills and expenses on an annual basis, THAT number is your annual consumption rate.
 If you’re able to save up 25 times THAT number, several studies have verified that you can withdraw from that balance all you need to maintain that lifestyle and NEVER run out of money.
 Forever, ever.

-Soooo…that’s the plan.
-Save aggressively, invest at a crazy high rate over a shorter period of time and chuck the deuces at the high-stress work life.
-Walk away from the traffic, the cubicle/office, the leadership ring around the rosey, the hope for a ‘good bonus’ and start living good…on the low.
+Save aggressively, invest at a crazy high rate over a shorter period of time and chuck the deuces at the high-stress, work life.
+Walk away from the traffic, free ourselves from the the cubicle/office, the golden handcuffs and start living good…on the low.
 Forever, ever.